Code-Institute-Submissions/MP1-2/README.md

 - the cv download on the footer is working;
 - the email me option is working and opens the email;
 - all the images are rendering;
-- the website structure adapts well to the used screensize.
-On a first version of the website the home and contact page didn't have enough content to ocupy the full screen in larger displays.
-That wasn't looking good and was solved by adding more content and presenting the content in a different way.
+- the website structure adapts well to the used screen size.
+On a first version of the website, the home and contact page didn't have enough content to occupy the full screen in larger displays.
+That wasn't looking good and was solved by adding more content and presenting the content differently.

 ### Browser compatibility